 If you live and work in the Pine Tree State, you may need to file a Maine income tax return, but it doesn’t have to be a scary process.
 Here’s information that can help you when it’s time to file your Maine state income tax return.

-The basics of Maine income tax
+What are some basics of Maine income taxes?

 If you live and work in Maine, or live in another state and earn income in Maine, you generally have to pay Maine income tax.